i9aLe7esh/MS-Project/README.md

 # MS-Project
-Emulating some of MS Project functionality using java for SWE466 Project
+Emulating some of MS Project functions using java for SWE466 Project